kubeshop/testkube-docs/docs/articles/slack-integration-helm.md

 # Integrating with Slack

 :::tip
 Using Webhooks is the preferred way to integrate Testkube with Slack - [Read More](/articles/slack-integration-webhooks).
-The below approach will be deprecated at some point in time.
+This approach has been depricated.
 :::

 In order to receive notifications in Slack about the status of the testing process, Testkube provides integration with Slack.
 Below are the configuration steps.
 Click [here](#video-tutorial) for a video tutorial.